Global Advocate Program Frequently Asked Questions

 Global Advocates have ranged from 21-40 years old and come from all over the world.
 While many participants have recently completed undergraduate degrees, others are mid-career professionals.
 We welcome applicants of all ages.

 While the Global Advocate Program does serve as a professional development opportunity, it is designed for high-caliber individuals seeking to participate in systemic change in international development.
 Additional program eligibility can be found on our application.

 Where will I live while enrolled in the fellowship?

 During the First and Third Phases, you will live wherever is most convenient for you, as long as there is a reliable internet connection.
-During these Phases, we encourage Global Advocates to live where they have a supportive community and network, both for fundraising and emotional support.
-It can be quite hard to throw fundraising events or use connections in a town that you just moved to!
+We encourage Global Advocates to live where they have a supportive community to engage in fundraising and emotional support.

 I have concerns about my security/health while traveling abroad.
 How will Mama Hope help?